Vaginal sample information leaflet

 Who is being asked to take part?

-We are asking everyone taking part in Natsal to provide a sample, even if they are not sexually active.
-It is important that as many people take part as possible as this will help us understand what is happening in the population.
-We would like you to take part even if you think you are at low or no risk of STIs, as this will help us understand the true overall picture in Britain.
+We are asking everyone taking part in Natsal to provide a sample, even if they are not sexually active or think they are at no risk of STIs.
+It is important that as many people take part as possible, as this will help us understand the true overall picture of STIs in Britain.

 What if I have never had sex?

 We are still interested in samples from you if you have not had sex.
 Your samples help us understand what is happening in the general population.
 There is no risk to self-collecting samples.
 The swabs used to collect the samples are small and smooth.

 You will be provided with a kit that contains instructions and containers to collect vaginal samples.
 This part of the study involves you inserting a small cotton swab approximately 2 inches (5 cm) into the vaginal opening and gently swirling it around, before placing it into a collection tube.
 This should be repeated two more times, for a total of three swabs.
 This should be done in a bathroom or somewhere else private and will only take a few minutes.
 If you have a face-to-face interview, you can hand the containers back to the interviewer who will pack and post them for you.
 Otherwise, you will be provided with a pre-paid envelope and instructions about how to pack and post your samples yourself in a Royal Mail postbox.
 You will be able to ask the interviewer any questions you may have.
 To thank you for your co-operation, a £5 gift card will be given to everyone who provides these samples.

 The samples will be sent to a certified laboratory and will be tested for the following: